ciccalab/SIMPLI/README.md

 - Raw IMC aquisition data. (.mcd or .txt formats accepted)
 - Channel metadata table, .csv file with an header and the following columns:
   - channel_metal = Metal the channel is associated to.
-Used to select which channels to extract from the IMC acquisition
+Used to select which channels to extract from the IMC acquisition.
   - channel_label = Marker associated to the meta.
 Used to give meaningful names to the single tiff files.
-- Output format flag: 'single' for single tiffs or 'ome' for a ome.tiff"
+- Output format flag: 'single' for single tiffs or 'ome' for a ome.tiff".

-- Raw IMC acquisition metadata, .csv with an header with the following columns:
+- Raw IMC acquisition metadata, .csv file with an header with the following columns:
-  - sample_name = Unique sample identifier
+  - sample_name = Unique sample identifier.
-  - roi_name = Name of the ROI to extract the acquisition for
+  - roi_name = Name of the ROI to extract the acquisition for.
-  - raw_path = Path to the raw IMC acquisition file
+  - raw_path = Path to the raw IMC acquisition file.
-  - tiff_path = Path where to output the single tiff images
+  - tiff_path = Path where to output the single tiff images.

+- CellProfiler3 pipelines:
-- CellProfiler3 preprocessing pipeline
+  - Image preprocessing
+  - Cell segmentation

-- Area measurements metadata, .csv with an header with the two following columns:
+- Area measurements metadata, .csv file with an header with the two following columns:
-  - marker = marker or combination of markers to measure (markers can be combined with the logical operators: "&", "|", "!" and "()")
+  - marker = marker or combination of markers to measure (markers can be combined with the logical operators: "&", "|", "!" and "()").
-  - main_marker = marker or combination of markers to measure The ratio of marker/main_marker area will be reported as a percentage
+  - main_marker = marker or combination of markers to measure.
+  The ratio of marker/main_marker area will be reported as a percentage.

+- Cell type and expression threshold metadata, .csv file with an header with the following columns:
+  - cell_type = name of the cell type to identify.
+  - marker = name of the marker to use as threshold (column name of the cellprofiler exported single cell data).
+  - threshold = value to use as threshold for a cell to be of this cell type.

+- Cell type and expression threshold metadata, .csv file with an header with the following columns:
+  - cell_type = name of the cell type to identify.
+  - marker = name of the marker to use as threshold (column name of the cellprofiler exported single cell data).
+  - threshold = value to use as threshold for a cell to be of this cell type.

+- Cell clustering metadata, .csv file with an header with the following columns:
+  - population_name = cell type to cluster (from the cell type and expression threshold metadata).
+  - markers = markers to include in the clusterin (column names of the cellprofiler exported single cell data).
+  - resolutions = resolutions values at which to cut the nearest neighbour graph.
+  Values in the markers and resolution columns should be separated by '@'.

 ### Output
 - Raw tiff images in either: